 We have compiled a list of frequently asked questions to help serve you better.

 Yes, there is a paid parking lot as part of the Holland Bloorview Kids Rehabilitation Hospital.
 A ticket is issued when entering the parking lot and payment is done through a stand-alone terminal located at the inside entrance of the Hospital.
-The charge is $2 per half hour or less.
-A Daily weekday minimum is $10.

 Additional street parking is located along the north side of Kilgour Road.